idymko/ml-scoring-monitoring-risk-assessment/readme.md

 For later steps in the project, you'll need to have a record of which files you read to create your finaldata.csv dataset.
 You need to create a record of all of the files you read in this step, and save the record on your workspace as a Python list.

 You can store this record in a file called ingestedfiles.txt.
 This file should contain a list of the filenames of every .csv you've read in your ingestion.py script.
 You can also save this file to the directory that's specified in the output_folder_path entry of your config.json configuration file.

+# Step 2: Training, Scoring, and Deploying an ML Model

+Training and Scoring an ML model is important because ML models are only worth deploying if they've been trained, and we're always interested in re-training in the hope that we can improve our model accuracy.
+Re-training and scoring, as we'll do in this step, are crucial so we can get the highest possible model accuracy.

+This step will require you to write three scripts.
+One script will be for training an ML model, another will be for generating scoring metrics for the model, and the third will be for deploying the trained model.

+## Starter Files

+There are three Python template files that you should use for this step.
+All are in your collection of starter files:

+    training.py, a Python script that will accomplish model training scoring.py, a Python script that will accomplish model scoring deployment.py, a Python script that will accomplish model deployment

+For this step, you will also need finaldata.csv, one of the outputs of Step 1.
+The data in finaldata.csv represents records of corporations, their characteristics, and their historical attrition records.
+One row represents a hypothetical corporation.
+There are five columns in the dataset:

+    "corporation", which contains four-character abbreviations for names of corporations "lastmonth_activity", which contains the level of activity associated with each corporation over the previous month "lastyear_activity", which contains the level of activity associated with each corporation over the previous year "number_of_employees", which contains the number of employees who work for the corporation "exited", which contains a record of whether the corporation exited their contract (1 indicates that the corporation exited, and 0 indicates that the corporation did not exit)

+The dataset's final column, "exited", is the target variable for our predictions.
+The first column, "corporation", will not be used in modeling.
+The other three numeric columns will all be used as predictors in your ML model.

+The directories where you will read and write your files are stored in the config.json file, which is also included in your starter files.

+## Model Training

+Build a function that accomplishes model training for an attrition risk assessment ML model.
+Your model training function should accomplish the following:

+    Read in finaldata.csv using the pandas module.
+The directory that you read from is specified in the output_folder_path of your config.json starter file.
+    Use the scikit-learn module to train an ML model on your data.
+The training.py starter file already contains a logistic regression model you should use for training.
+    Write the trained model to your workspace, in a file called trainedmodel.pkl.
+The directory you'll save it in is specified in the output_model_path entry of your config.json starter file.

+You can write code that will accomplish all of these steps in training.py, which is included in your starter files.

+Note: this step is for you to have a trained model you can monitor and update later on and it's not about getting perfect model accuracy.
+So you don't need to spend a lot of time on improving the accuracy.
+It's good enough as long as you have an ML model that can make predictions.

+## Model Scoring

+You need to write a function that accomplishes model scoring.
+You can write this function in the starter file called scoring.py.
+To accomplish model scoring, you need to do the following:

+    Read in test data from the directory specified in the test_data_path of your config.json file Read in your trained ML model from the directory specified in the output_model_path entry of your config.json file Calculate the F1 score of your trained model on your testing data Write the F1 score to a file in your workspace called latestscore.txt.
+You should save this file to the directory specified in the output_model_path entry of your config.json file

+The F1 score is a single number, and it doesn't need to have any special formatting.
+An example of the contents of latestscore.txt could be the following:

+0.6352419

+You can write code that will accomplish all of these steps in scoring.py, which is included in your starter files.

+## Model Deployment

+Finally, you need to write a function that will deploy your model.
+You can write this function in the starter file called deployment.py.

+Your model deployment function will not create new files; it will only copy existing files.
+It will copy your trained model (trainedmodel.pkl), your model score (latestscore.txt), and a record of your ingested data (ingestedfiles.txt).
+It will copy all three of these files from their original locations to a production deployment directory.
+The location of the production deployment directory is specified in the prod_deployment_path entry of your config.json starter file.